eduOS/vocabook/README.md

     Words are lemmatized such that words in different inflected forms are recorded as the same non-inflected form.
     Different meanings for the same non-inflected word are listed for choosing, with a mark of whether the word has been collected and its tags.
 The user will see the main window by intuitively pressing Enter.
 2. Tagging
     To aid in words retrieval, words can be tagged by multiple tags.
-Tags can be modified later.
+Tags can be modified for later.
 3. collecting excerpts
     The sentence under the cursor will be copied and then added to the database.
-If a certain meaning of a non-inflected word is looked up the second time or later the sentence is checked if it has been in the database, if not it is added; else it is discarded.
+If a certain meaning of a non-inflected word is looked up the second time or later the sentence is checked if or not it has been in the database, if not it is added; else it is discarded.
 4. Sentence making
     Practice is a way of learning by doing.
 5. Looking up for detailed information